 - James Halliday

-In 1890 the owner JP Bear died, phylloxera arrived, followed by war, depressions, changing wine tastes and poor management, leading to inevitable decline.
-Reginald Purbrick purchased a run-down Tahbilk as an investment in 1925, but seven years later his son Eric set about reviving the winery’s reputation, introducing innovative varietal bottle labelling, re-establishing export and creating the forerunner of the wine club.
+In 1890 the owner J.P.
+Bear died, phylloxera arrived, followed by war, depressions, changing wine tastes and poor management, leading to inevitable decline.
+Reginald Purbrick purchased a run-down Tahbilk as an investment in 1925, but seven years later his son Eric set about reviving the winery’s reputation, introducing innovative varietal bottle labelling, re-establishing exports and creating the forerunner of the Wine Club.